avanathan/bio/README.md

 * Customer focussed and Driven by metrics

 ### Experience
-#### Architect at Intuit (January 2017 - Present)
+#### Architect at [Intuit](https://www.intuit.com) (January 2017 - Present)
 * Influencing teams to kill the clones, converge and work towards common goal.
-* Arriving at Target State Architecture for Intuit Developer Portal and App Store
+* Arriving at Target State Architecture for [Intuit Developer Portal](https://developer.intuit.com) and [App Store](https://apps.intuit.com)
-* Decomposing the .Net monolith from internal data centers into highly available Java micro services in AWS (Spring Boot, MySQL RDS, ElastiCache, ActiveMQ, S3, Lambda and EC2).
+* Decomposing the monolith from internal data centers into highly available micro services in AWS (Spring Boot, MySQL RDS, ElastiCache, ActiveMQ, S3, Lambda and EC2).
 * Partnering with Product to deliver awesome customer experience.
-* Enabling the teams to move faster to AWS
+* Enabling the teams to move faster to AWS (Training, Mentoring, Building Shared Libraries, [Sceptre](https://github.com/cloudreach/sceptre))
 * Providing Architecture for migrating Developers from OAuth 1 to OAuth 2
 * Helping the teams to decompose and build isolated services with polyglot persistence model * Being application security champion for the team
 * Mentored Sr/Staff engineers to become better in AWS and Distributed systems with a goal of